uob-coms20007/uob-coms20007.github.io/computability/reflection.md

 # Reflections: computing under representation

-The technology of bijectionsa allow us to define computability for sets $S$ other than $\mathbb{N}$.
+The technology of bijections allow us to define computability for sets $S$ other than $\mathbb{N}$.

 ## Reflecting functions on a single set